-Under the terms of the warrants issued to certain designees of the representative of the underwriters in connection with our initial public offering, the holders have demand and piggyback registration rights.
-The holder(s) of at least 51% of the registrable securities, as defined in the warrants, have the right, subject to specified exceptions, to make one demand that we file a registration statement to register all or a portion of their shares.
+Under the terms of the warrant issued to the representative of the underwriters in connection with our initial public offering, the representative has demand and piggyback registration rights.
+The holder(s) of at least 51% of the registrable securities, as defined in the warrant, have the right, subject to specified exceptions, to make one demand that we file a registration statement to register all or a portion of their shares.
 We are not required to comply with the demand if we have filed a registration statement with respect to which the holder is entitled to piggyback registration rights as described below and either (i) the holder has elected to participate in the offering covered by such registration statement or (ii) if such registration statement relates to an underwritten primary offering, until the offering covered by such registration has been withdrawn or until 30 days after such offering is consummated.
 These demand registration rights expire on February 4, 2019, and a demand pursuant to such rights must be made prior to February 4, 2018.

-In addition, the holder of each warrant has the right to include its shares in any registration statement we file.
-If we register any securities for public sale, the holder will have the right to include its shares in the registration statement, provided that the underwriters of any such underwritten offering will have the right to limit the number of shares to be included in the registration statement, except this offering in which each holder has waived any and all rights to have its shares included.
+In addition, the representative has the right to include its shares in any registration statement we file.
+If we register any securities for public sale, the representative will have the right to include its shares in the registration statement, provided that the underwriters of any such underwritten offering will have the right to limit the number of shares to be included in the registration statement, except this offering in which the representative has waived any and all rights to have its shares included.
 These piggyback registration rights expire on February 4, 2021.

-We will pay all expenses, other than any underwriting commissions and the expenses of any legal counsel of the holders, relating to the exercise of the registration rights pursuant to the warrant.
+We will pay all expenses, other than any underwriting commissions and the expenses of any legal counsel of the representative, relating to the exercise of the registration rights pursuant to the warrant.